 - Showing students how to create anki cards or flashcards

 - Giving students class time to revise their notes

 - Demonstrating how you would revise notes and create study questions using the course/unit outline and notes

 Overcoming test and exam anxiety

 By exploring the main reasons why they feel nervous, you can help students identify why they are nervous and come up with appropriate strategies to overcome anxiety.

 Writing papers and essays

-Writing a good paper or essay can be tough, especially when research is involved.
+But writing a good paper or essay can be tough, especially when research is involved.
 By showing students how to research, write, and edit their work, you can help them not just at school but in their future careers.

 Using exercise to improve results

 But, research shows that movement improves learning.
-So, stress the importance of exercise to not only a healthy lifestyle but also improving academic results by increasing learning.
+So, stress the importance of exercise not only for a healthy lifestyle but also improving academic results by increasing learning.